 Although the name seems self-explanatory, the market experience is so much more than just flowers.
-Columbia Road captures an authentic and genuine snapshot of London and the casual life of Londoners.
+The market's charm lies not only in its botanical treasures but also in the lively interactions between vendors and visitors, creating a bustling atmosphere filled with excitement and joy.
+Columbia Road captures a genuine snapshot of the casual side of Londoners.
 When I pictured a British flower market, I had this tranquil and polite affair in mind.
 I envisioned maybe sipping a tea and quietly walking around admiring fresh cut peonies and lilacs.

 This couldn’t be further from the reality of the Columbia Road experience.

 You will be heckled and shouted out by deep-voiced flower sellers — “10 pounds today, just a tenner, give me 10 pounds” and “Come on people, this is a good price” were common refrains — along the whole half mile stretch of stalls.
 It feels more like a meat market than flower market!
 The standard queuing norms that characterize the British are all but forgotten at Columbia Road Flower Market, replaced instead by assertive flower connoisseurs shoving their way to their bouquet of choice.